 This handy toolkit provides you with everything you need to carry out a restring and make any necessary tweaks to your action.
-There’s a decent set of string cutters that will be strong enough to use on bass, if you need to, as well as a comprehensive set of Allen keys - whatever you need to adjust, chances are, one of these is going to fit perfectly.
+There’s a decent set of string cutters that will be strong enough to use on a bass guitar, if you need to, as well as a comprehensive set of Allen keys – whatever you need to adjust, chances are, one of these is going to fit perfectly.
 You’ve also got a 6-in-1 screwdriver, string height gauge and string winder.
 All of these tools should be enough for guitar set ups and regular maintenance duties.

 On the cleaning side of things, you’re provided with a microfibre cloth (guitarists should always have one of these to hand) as well as some of Ernie Ball’s Wonder Wipes.
-These are individual wipes that have been specially designed for cleaning dirty strings, the fingerboard and the guitar body - so everything you need for a good clean!
+These are individual wipes that have been specially designed for cleaning dirty strings, the fingerboard and the guitar body – so everything you need for a good old clean!

 The Ernie Ball Musician’s Toolkit really is one of the best guitar cleaning and maintenance products out there, as it provides players with pretty much everything they’ll need to take care of string changes and setups, plus it all comes in a handy case.

-This is something you can leave in your guitar case or gig bag, and take comfort in knowing that it’s there if you need it.
+This is something you can leave in your guitar case or gigbag, and take comfort in knowing that it’s there if you need it.
 Having a wide selection of different tools is great, but sometimes you just want one compact, multi-purpose piece of gear that does the job and doesn’t take up loads of space.

-It’s designed a little like a Swiss Army Life, but angling out of the body is a selection of tools that will make your life much easier when it comes to setting up and adjusting your guitar.
-All contained within it are several Allen keys - handy for adjusting certain truss rods and all manner of saddles and screws, a ruler for setting the string height, and a variety of different screwdrivers.
+It’s designed a little like a Swiss Army Knife, but angling out of the body is a selection of tools that will make your life much easier when it comes to setting up and adjusting your guitar.
+All contained within it are several Allen keys – handy for adjusting certain truss rods and all manner of saddles and screws, a ruler for setting the string height, and a variety of different screwdrivers.
 Whether you’re fixing a dodgy input jack, or adjusting your intonation, this is the kind of thing you’ll always want to have to hand.

 This is a full and comprehensive collection of polishes and solutions to help keep your guitar looking and feeling fresh.
 From the body to the fingerboard, to the strings, the Dunlop 6500 System really is one of the best guitar cleaning products out there.